mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

-### Take a Walk
+### Learn to Walk

 I believe that taking things slow sometimes is an important part of games, especially ones that are heavy in story & world building.
 That was my reasoning for having a dedicated slow walk.
 Yes, I am talking about the infamous "RP walk".
 Aura farming *is* a core game mechanic.

 To me there is something inherently wrong with zooming past content as quickly as the game will allow you to.
 It feels like a sign that the content is just not as interesting as it probably should be.
 Open world games suffer heavily from this.

-### Gotta Go Fast
+### Before You Run

 At first I did not have running at all, but playing became very cumbersome.
 There is a delicate balance to strike here between slow & methodical vs. fast & aggressive.

 By now I have extended the utility of "running" to also affects gameplay: Putting down an object you are carrying *while* running will instead make you throw the object.
-This gives a bit of depth without overcomplicating the control scheme.
+This gives it a bit of depth without overcomplicating the control scheme.

 ---

 ## Props

 Props are interactable objects in the world.
-This goes for simple props like barrels, but also [weapons](#weapons) and even the [inventory](#inventory).
+This goes for simple props like barrels, but also [weapons](#weapons) and even the [inventory](#inventory) of the player & NPCs.
 Some props have attributes such as "health" or "damage".

 ### Barrelatively Useful

 At the moment there is only one *pure* prop in the game: a barrel.
-It came first because it was the simplest "everyday" object I could come up with for a game world aside from a functionally equivalent crate.
-This decision bore fruit: The game's entire interaction, state & animation system was prototyped entirely on the basis of picking up, putting down and throwing a barrel.
-And now they can be broken apart once their "health" attribute reaches 0 when attacked.
+It came first because it was the simplest "everyday" object I could come up with for a game world.
+This decision bore fruit: The game's entire interaction, state & animation system was prototyped entirely on the basis of picking up and putting down a barrel.
+And now they can even be broken apart when an attack reduces their "health" to 0.

 ---

 ## Weapons

-A special type of prop with an obvious use case: combat.
+A special type of prop with a simple use case: combat.
 I really enjoyed how *Dragon's Dogma* handled weapons, but would like to take it a few steps further.

-### Remember the Basics of CQC!
+### Remember the Basics of CQC

 You can equip up to 2 one-hand weapons, or 1 two-handed weapon.
 When no weapons are equipped, your fists serve as your weapon instead.
 There are no hard limits on one-handed weapons: You can equip any weapon in either your primary or secondary hand.